Project

 }

-# Note: This is an AND logic between the filters, so usually using one filter is sufficient.
+# Note: Filters follow AND logic, so typically using one filter is sufficient.

 filters= {